Last Updated on May 30, 2023 by Ryleigh Stangness

 While collecting payments is necessary for a business, it can be awkward and time-consuming.
 One of Helcim's Cool Features of Commerce is Recurring Payments that automate your billing, make your life easier, and potentially even help make you more money.

-Billing automation, or recurring billing, is all about creating a faster, more efficient, hands-off way to get paid.
+Billing automation, or recurring billing, is all about creating a faster, more efficient, hands-off way to accept online payments.
 You decide how often and how much the customer should be charged.
 The system will automatically charge their credit card, email the customer an invoice and receipt, and notify you if a transaction is declined.

 Recurring billing helps your customers by making it easier for them to do business with your company.
 If you're able to offer a better experience than your competitors, then there is a good chance people will choose to do business with you over others.